 So, it might look like the power went off.
 However, when you check the panel, it is just the breaker that is tripped again.
 This becomes annoying if it happens again.

 There are various reasons why you might face tripped breakers.
-Here are some of the top reasons for this and then we will see how you can get it solved.
+Here are some of the top reasons for this.
+And then, we will see how you can get the tripper breaker repaired in Charleston, Summerville, Bonneau & Ridgeville, SC locations.

-When the power is in extreme proportion, the panel will normally handle the power overload.
+When the power is in extreme proportion, the panel will typically handle the power overload.
 However, if it keeps going on for more time, the breaker will automatically trip.
-It is not the circuit breaker’s fault but it is the fault of the power.
+It is not the circuit breaker’s fault, but it is the fault of the power.

-There might be various reasons fr this.
-If the electrical panel you use is of low ampere and the power consumption is more, you will face this situation.
-In the same way, there could be various for similar reasons.
+There might be various reasons for this.
+If the electrical panel you use is less than 200 amps and the power consumption requires more, you will face this situation.

-Let’s get a little technical.
+Let’s get a bit technical.
 There is a fixed amount of current set in the circuit.
-If the power exceeds the limit, it will be overload.
+If the power exceeds the limit, it will be overloaded.
 That situation is where the circuit overload happens.
 Usually, the panel can easily handle it for a while.
-However, if it exceeds more than a specific time, it will break the circuit.
+However, if it exceeds the limit of the breaker, it will trip the breaker, so the wires don’t burn up and cause a severe fire.

-The excessive amount of current is usually due to more current from the supply.
+The excessive current is usually due to more current from the circuit being overloaded with too much power being used.

 Many people have misconceptions thinking both of these are the same thing.
 However, a short circuit and circuit overload are two different things.

 If you look at the definition, both of them might look a lot similar.
-A short circuit is when the current flowing through the medium exceeds.
-This will break the circuit and cause a short circuit.
+A short circuit is where the circuit is literally shorter and never makes it to the load.
+The hot and neutral wires touch, causing a massive spike in amperage and ultimately tripping the breaker.

 A short circuit might also harm other devices and appliances.
-Therefore, the breaker is tripped to prevent you from other failures and damages.
+Therefore, the breaker is tripped to prevent you from other failures and hazards including being shocked.

 By definition, you might think that both of them are similar things.
 In overloading, the current is more and the same thing happens in a short circuit, right?